Driving in Germany

 - Turning right on red is not allowed.
 It is only allowed when sign #25 is present.

 - Gas station: Stop at the needed pump.
 Fill up your car and then see the cashier.
 Diesel is available at all gas stations.

-- Fog: A speed limit of 50 kph applies to all roads when fog, snow or rain make visibility less than 50 m.
+A speed limit of 50 kph (30 mph) applies to all roads when fog, snow or rain make visibility less than 50 meters.
 The speed must to be adapted accordingly when visibility is further reduced.